 Dress out the end, trim the shield and tin both leads.
 Don’t work above the PCB!

-Here, from the first dongle install, is the only picture I got of the actual capacitor connection point.
+Here, from the first dongle install, is the picture of the actual capacitor connection point.
 It’s all very tiny, and you need a headband magnifier.
 Form and tin the cap’s leads, then quickly tack-solder it by heating the lead, not the PCB.
 Note that this is the proper place to tap.
-It’s after the 1st IF mixer, but before its buffer amp (which puts out way to much signal for the RTL-SDR), and is before the 15MHz roofing filter.
+It’s after the 1st IF mixer, but before its buffer amp (which puts out way to much signal for the RTL-SDR), and is before the roofing filters.
 So the dongle gets several MHz bandwidth, and benefits from the radio’s bandpass filters, pre-amp, and attenuator.
 But from this point on, it’s two separate radios.
 So, for example, adjusting a filter on the 7100 will not affect the SDR, and vice-versa.

 Here’s the connection of the new coax.
-Solder the tinned shield in the middle of that case-ground, and tack the tinned center conductor to the tinned capacitor lead.
+Solder the tinned shield in the middle of that butterfly case-ground spring, and tack the tinned center conductor to the tinned capacitor lead.
 Don’t go adding solder above the PCB!
 One drip and some tiny SMT component is toast.
 If you absolutely do need to add a bit to get it to tack properly, at least lay some damp paper over the PCB.

 Test it, then put on the covers, and stick the dongle down with Velcro.

 I forgot to mention, you’ll need to order a USB-A male to female extension cable.
 Get a good shielded 10-footer.
 But why not just plug the dongle into the computer and use a long SMA cable?
 Because the RF cable is lossy, but the USB cable isn’t.
 Also, you don’t want a long RF cable picking up RFI or noise and injecting it into the receiver, so keep it short!